panda022/PanGong/README.md

 ## Plan to do
 2023/08/19
 - get the first sde intern job offer(pass technical interview by reviewing front end)
+-   (while I do not get this one, I get a better opportunity in the lab as undergrad researcher Updates 23/10/05 )
 - .net core restful api
 - Spring Cloud
 - csapp